phpuech/OT_Analysis/README.md

 ## Output file format

-The output file is a `csv` file with 48 columns and 1 line per analyzed curve.
+The output data is contained in a `csv` file with 48 columns and 1 line per analyzed curve.
-Bellow is the description of each column.
+Bellow is the rapid description of each column.

 ### Important data from the analysis for post-processing

 - treat_supervised type=bool
-    True if curve visualized otherwise False
+    True if curve is visualized otherwise False
 - automatic_type type=str
     type determined by the automatic analysis
 - type type=str